 Volunteer Note takers

 This is an option for students who have difficulty listening and taking notes at the same time.
 Tape recording lectures is also an option, but it is also possible to request the assistance of a student in the class who is a good note taker and is willing to volunteer.
-See your contact instructor.
+Contact your learning specialist for more information.

 E-text and Audio Books

 This is an excellent resource for students who have reading difficulties.
-Discuss with your contact instructor.
+Discuss with your learning specialist.
 Click here for more information about Learning Ally.

-See your contact instructor to discuss needs.
+Contact your learning specialist to discuss needs.
 The LD program has help available primarily in Math and English.
+Availability of tutors and subjects offered vary each semester.
 Please note that there are many options available on campus for Tutoring.
 For more information on tutoring centers on campus, please visit: Tutoring Services

 High Tech Training Center